h12w/gspec/DESIGN.md

         })
     })

+A limitation of lacking a dedicated setup method is: when the setup panicks, there is no way to tell it is a leaf node or it still has children.
+It is a tolerable tradeoff.

 It is rare to setup (teardown) a test context before (after) all tests without worrying about its state changing.
-In such rare cases, they can be handled separatedly at the start (end) of the "go test" testing functions.
+In such rare cases, they can be handled separatedly at the start (end) of the go-test testing functions.

 ###Concurrency
-Concurrency is a core feature of Go. "go test" supports concurency at the level of test functions.
+Concurrency is a core feature of Go. go-test supports concurency at the level of test functions.
 With a testing framework with nested test group by closures, it is expected to have dozens (or even hundreds) of test cases written in one test function.
 On a quad-core CPU, you probably could just split test